-Tally Ho is now owned and in restoration by Leo Goolden.
+Tally Ho is now owned and being rebuilt by Leo Goolden.

 A few people have suggested that it might have been simpler, quicker and cheaper to build a new boat rather than restore this one ... and they'd be absolutely right ... it would be much easier and much cheaper.

 But that's not the point.
 If this was about the easiest and cheapest way to own a boat, you could just go out to pretty much any marina in the world these days and get a bargain that you can sail away in, for just a few grand.